Luke Chapter 4:1-13

 So, Q has the sayings of Jesus.
 Except when it has stuff John said.
 Or stuff the Devil said.
 Or stuff that Jesus and the Devil did, apart from their vocal exchanges.
 This is what I meant about how the content Q changes with the problem to be solved.
 This is borderline intellectual dishonesty, except I believe that the Q people believe what they say, and that they simply do not see any contradictions or inconsistencies in what they say.
 Part–most–of the problem is that the Q people, and most NT scholars & academics have their backgrounds in scripture–or perhaps more accurately, Scripture.
 Articles of faith are not foreign to their worldview.

-Yes, the very close similarities between the words used here and in Matthew could be well-explained by the existence of Q. And certain dissimilarities in treatment could be easily explained by the existence of Q. But aside from some inferential suggestions, there is no evidence that Q existed, and most of the similarities can be explained by Luke having read Matthew, and the differences can be explained by Luke not copying Matthew directly.
+Yes, the very close similarities between the words used here and in Matthew would be well- and easily-explained by the existence of Q. And certain dissimilarities in treatment could be easily explained by the existence of Q. But aside from some inferential suggestions, there is no evidence that Q existed, and most of the similarities can be explained by Luke having read Matthew, and the differences can be explained by Luke not copying Matthew directly.

 And, more or less FYI, the quote Jesus cites is from Deuteronomy.
 Matthew was big on digging out quotes from HS to show their relevance to Jesus and his mission.
 Hence the creation of the story of the Flight to Egypt so he could work in the quote from Hosea, and the story of the Slaughter of the Innocents just so he could use the quote about the weeping in Rama from Jeremiah.
 So the question becomes “who first used the quote about bread alone?
 Jesus or Matthew?”
 We have no real indication from Paul or Mark that Jesus went about quoting HS; we have evidence in Matthew that he did pull a bunch of quotes from the HS.
 So which is more likely in this case?
 The other thing is that Luke here only uses about half the quote, leaving off the part about living off every word issuing from the mouth of God.
 According to the Q people, this means that Luke, who wrote second, preserves the more “primitive” version of what Q contained.
 Matthew, who wrote first, elaborated and added the rest of the quote.